pusher/docs/docs/channels/getting_started/javascript-realtime-user-list.md

 ---
-title: Javascript realtime user list
+title: Pusher Docs | Build a realtime user list in JavaScript
+description: Learn how to use Pusher Channels to build a live user list in a webpage which updates when users open and close the page.
 layout: channels.njk
 eleventyNavigation:
   parent: Use case quick starts